wp-plugins/simple-file-downloader/readme.txt

 = Features =

-* Downloader button is available in your admin content editor
+* Downloader button is available in your admin content editor.
+Button is available for post, page & post type
 * Insert download links via shortcode [media-downloader] to any posts/pageas
 * Allow users to directly download in all file formats for free
 * No file size limit for downloads.